Five Developments to Watch in Medical Lab Science (2026)

 RNA-based therapies intercept abnormalities in a patient’s genetic structure that might indicate worsening conditions.
 Closely related to DNA-based therapies, RNA therapies allow scientists and medical professionals to identify genetic abnormalities in a patient and get ahead of them before they’re translated into working genetic proteins.

-RNA therapies have begun to gain traction in the wider medical world, with many nascent technologies emerging to combat the world’s rarest genetic conditions such as Huntington’s Disease, in addition to various neurological, biophysical, nervous, and cancerous conditions.
+RNA therapies have begun to gain traction in the wider medical world, with many nascent technologies emerging to combat the world’s rarest genetic conditions, such as Huntington’s Disease, in addition to various neurological, biophysical, nervous, and cancerous conditions.

 4. 3D Printing

-As the precision of 3D printing technology improves, what is capable in the field of medical devices will continue to amaze us.
+As the precision of 3D printing technology improves, what is possible in the field of medical devices will continue to amaze us.
 3D printing is a versatile and advanced method of care and goes a long way toward decreasing the risk of these once-dire surgeries.

-A few examples of the radical applications of 3D printing include the ability to print virtually anything necessary to a specific patient.
+A few examples of the radical applications of 3D printing include the ability to print virtually anything necessary for a specific patient.
 3D medical print engineers can create low-cost prosthetics, medical anatomical models, bones made out of chemical ceramic powder, heart valves, ear cartilage, and essentially every type of simple medical clamp, valve, or container.

 Some machines are so advanced that they can print microscopically, capable of designing highly variable, convincingly organic organs, body parts, and other parts of human anatomy.
-Other more advanced prints include layers of living skin and even artificial blood vessels to carry blood to artificial organs.
+Other, more advanced prints include layers of living skin and even artificial blood vessels to carry blood to artificial organs.

 Colorado State University offers a credential in 3D printing through its online education programs.
 In keeping with many upskilling developments in the past ten years, this certificate is represented as a badge that can be displayed on resumes, CVs, and other official documents.